Bioconductor/BioC2020/docs/call-for-abstracts.md

 -->
 ## Call for submissions to F1000Research

-Following on from previous years, we are inviting conference attendees to contribute articles on Bioconductor workflows or packages to the Bioconductor gateway on F1000Research.
+Following on from previous years, we are inviting conference attendees to contribute articles on Bioconductor workflows or packages to the Bioconductor gateway on F1000Research ([Article Processing Charges](https://f1000research.com/for-authors/article-processing-charges) apply).
 This is a great opportunity to get credit for your work and increase its visibility and impact.
-We are also welcoming posters and slides from the conference this year to be hosted on the gateway. [https://f1000research.com/gateways/bioconductor/about-this-gateway](https://f1000research.com/gateways/bioconductor/about-this-gateway)
+We are also welcoming posters and slides from the conference this year to be hosted on the gateway (Free). [https://f1000research.com/gateways/bioconductor/about-this-gateway](https://f1000research.com/gateways/bioconductor/about-this-gateway)

 ## Key Dates